About BOC

 BOC Model

-Speaking the languages of the communities they serve, individual BOCs have proven to be ideally suited to reach and extend a guiding hand to local entrepreneurs whose challenges are many and resources few.
-Individually and in concert, the BOC Network’s growing alliance of Business Outreach Centers, or BOCs, connect local entrepreneurs to the full complement of business assistance services, as well as to financial, legal, and other resources.
+Individual Business Outreach Centers, or BOCs, have proven to be ideally suited to reach and extend a guiding hand to local entrepreneurs whose challenges are many and resources few.
+Individually and in concert, the BOC Network’s growing alliance of BOCs, connect local entrepreneurs to the full complement of business assistance services, as well as to financial, legal, and other resources.

 BOC business counselors provide one-on-one needs assessment, business planning, marketing, and management guidance, as well as access to resources and markets through BOC Network’s extensive linkages.
 They successfully guide them through the process of starting and developing their enterprises, connect them with financing, market access, and the full spectrum of public and private assistance sources.
 Then, we follow up with our small business clients as they progress and their needs evolve.